-Catalina Bronstein is a Training and Supervising Analyst of the British Psychoanalytical Society, and its current President.
+Catalina Bronstein is a Training and Supervising Analyst of the British Psychoanalytical Society, and its former President.
 She is also a visiting Professor in the Psychoanalysis Unit at University College London.
 For the past twenty-five years she has worked at the Brent Centre for Young People, and chairs a psychotherapy workshop there.
 She is also part of numerous international workshops and committees.

 Bronstein was born and brought up in Buenos Aires, Argentina.
 She became interested in psychoanalysis as a teenager, surrounded by a culture in which psychoanalytic ideas occupied an important position.
 On reading Freud’s Interpretation of Dreams, she was fascinated by his model of the human mind and developed a serious ambition to train as a psychoanalyst.
 After school she studied medicine, specialising in psychiatry, which was heavily influenced by psychoanalytic theory.
 Indeed, at that time in Argentina psychiatrists in training were asked to be in four-times-per-week psychoanalysis.
 After completing her studies Bronstein came to England with a desire to learn about child psychoanalysis.
 She completed the Tavistock Clinic’s child and adolescent psychotherapy course, then trained as a psychoanalyst at the Institute of Psychoanalysis.
 Before qualifying, she began working at the Brent Centre for Young People, founded by pioneering adolescent psychoanalysts Egle and Moses Laufer.